 Now if you are imagining some goth girl smoking pot, a skull tattooed on her forearm, you have got it wrong.
 I dressed modestly, didn’t talk to boys, and didn’t even know that pot could be more than a kitchen utensil.
 But nonetheless, I was made to feel rebellious for my radical ideas.

 Radical ideas, like the time I had the audacity to create a project portraying all kinds of Jews, from all religious affiliations, as being equal in the eyes of G-d.
 I was told the very idea was anti-ethical to Torah values.

 This wasn’t coming out of a vacuum.
 My childhood had been a hodgepodge of ideologies, as I was schlepped along on my mother’s search for G-d.
-From Grateful Dead tours when I was a baby, where the idea of spirituality was getting high, to Rainbow Festivals where everyone danced around barefoot was just the beginning.
+From Grateful Dead tours when I was a baby, where the idea of spirituality was getting high, to Rainbow Festivals where everyone danced around, bare footsteps beating in the grass, was just the beginning.
 We attended churches of every stripe until my mother found Judaism.